SAL778/SIC-CoHive/docs/UserStories.md

 3. Resources must display the specified name, room number, and details consistently.

 2.03 - Booking
-As an admin, I want to have the ability to manage assets or meeting rooms, so that assets and rooms can be added, deleted, or put on maintenance.
+As an admin, I want to have the ability to manage assets or meeting rooms, so that assets and rooms can be added, deleted or put on maintenance.

 Acceptance Tests